-I’m the Chair of Digital Partnerships & Strategies in UF’s Libraries.
-I provide leadership for digital partnerships between the UF Libraries and partners across the university, regionally, nationally, and internationally.
+I’m the Senior Director for Library Technology and Digital Strategies and Chair of Digital Partnerships & Strategies in UF’s Libraries.
+I provide leadership for technology and partnerships between the UF Libraries and partners across the university, regionally, nationally, and internationally.
 I work closely with library colleagues to create and sustain supports for collaborations for building collections, community, and capacity, including for the Digital Library of the Caribbean (dLOC) and LibraryPress@UF.
 My work is geared towards enabling a culture of radical collaboration that values and supports diversity, equity, and inclusion.

 Archival and library sciences; German literature; Yiddish literature